biobakery/breadcrumbs/docs/Tutorial-BreadCrumbs.md

 A. How do I make a PCoA of an abundance table, painting (coloring) it by a specific metadata?

-> python scripts/scriptPcoa.py -i TID -l STSite -p STSite demo_input/Test.pcl
+> scripts/scriptPcoa.py -i TID -l STSite -p STSite demo_input/Test.pcl

 B. How do I make a series of PCoAs of an abundance table, one PCoA for every metadata?

 If nothing is specified with -p then all metadata are painted.
 Note there are a max of 9 shapes to use, a metadata will be skipped if it has more than 9 levels (specific values which can be used many times).
 Don't worry, the script will let you know if this happens and will just skip to the next metadata.

-> python scripts/scriptPcoa.py -i TID -l STSite demo_input/Test.pcl
+> scripts/scriptPcoa.py -i TID -l STSite demo_input/Test.pcl

 C. How do I use a different beta-diversity distance metric instead of Bray-curtis distance?
-Note the current two options are SPEARMAN and BRAY_CURTIS (default) more can be added as needed.
+The following metrics can be choosen: braycurtis, canberra, chebyshev, cityblock, correlation, cosine, euclidean, hamming, sqeuclidean, unifrac_unweighted, unifrac_weighted

-> python scripts/scriptPcoa.py -i TID -l STSite -m SPEARMAN demo_input/Test.pcl
+> scripts/scriptPcoa.py -i TID -l STSite -m sqeuclidean demo_input/Test.pcl

 D. How do I get the coordinates of the points in the PCoA plot?
 Use -C and give a file path to which to write.

-> python scripts/scriptPcoa.py -i TID -l STSite -C coordinates.txt demo_input/Test.pcl
+> scripts/scriptPcoa.py -i TID -l STSite -C coordinates.txt demo_input/Test.pcl

 E. How do I get the distance matrix represented by the PCoA plot?
 Use -D and give a file path to which to write.

-> python scripts/scriptPcoa.py -i TID -l STSite -D distances.txt demo_input/Test.pcl
+> scripts/scriptPcoa.py -i TID -l STSite -D distances.txt demo_input/Test.pcl

+F. How do I make a PCoA using unifrac type metrics.

+> scripts/scriptPcoa.py -m unifrac_weighted -t demo_input/GreenGenesCore-May09.ref.tre -e demo_input/fastunifrac_Ley_et_al_NRM_2_sample_id_map.txt -c input/fastunifrac_Ley_et_al_NRM_2_sample_id_map-colors.txt
+> scripts/scriptPcoa.py -m unifrac_unweighted -t demo_input/GreenGenesCore-May09.ref.tre -e demo_input/fastunifrac_Ley_et_al_NRM_2_sample_id_map.txt -c input/fastunifrac_Ley_et_al_NRM_2_sample_id_map-colors.txt

+There already exists a collection of functionality surrounding unifrac distances in Qiime and related software.
+We support these metrics here for completeness, if your need is not met here, please look into Qiime and related software for a solutions with a more rich collection of functionality.

 ## scriptManipulateFeature.py ##
 Abundance tables can be difficult to manipulate.
 This script captures frequent tasks that may be important to manipulating an abundance table including normalization, summing, filtering, stratifying the tables into subsets (for instance breaking up a large HMP table into tables, one for each body site), and other functionality.
 You will notice for every call you must give it the sample id (-i) and the last metadata which should be the row before your first data (-l).
 This helps the scripts understand what is a data measurement and what is a metadata.